jokob-sk/NetAlertX/docs/MIGRATION.md

 4. Update the volume mappings in your `docker-compose.yaml`
 5. Place the renamed files the above locations.

+> [!TIP]
+> If you have troubles accessing past backups, config or database files you can copy them into the newly mapped directories, for example by running this command in the container:  `cp -r /app/config /home/pi/pialert/config/old_backup_files`.
+This should create a folder in the `config` directory called `old_backup_files` conatining all the files in that location.
+Another approach is to map the old location and the new one at the same time to copy things over.

 Examples follow.

 ## Example 1: Mapping folders